funilrys/PyFunceble/docs/components/logs-sharing.rst

    share_logs:                   True

-into your personal `.PyFunceble.yaml` or use the `--share-logs` argument from the CLI.
+into your personal :code:`.PyFunceble.yaml` or use the :code:`--share-logs` argument from the CLI.